littlebizzy/server-status/readme.txt

 We've purposefully avoided having a "settings" page for this plugin in order to keep things as simple as possible.
 However, as with any dashboard widget, you can easily hide the Server Status widget if needed (although not the footer data).

 The code aims to be as minimalistic as possible while adhering to best practices.
 It blocks direct calls of its PHP files for security reasons and also implements transients so that data is briefly cached for top speed and performance (although "Memory Usage" and "Load Average" are not currently cached with transients).

+You may change display style using the following constant:

+    define('SERVER_STATUS_DISPLAY', 'grid | widefat');

 Some details about the plugin implementation: